-– Otherwise, temporal_sub_layer_zero_idx indicates the temporal sub-layer zero index of the preceding access unit in decoding order with TemporalId equal to 0.
+– Otherwise, temporal_sub_layer_zero_idx indicates the temporal sub-layer zero index of the preceding picture in the current layer in decoding order with TemporalId equal to 0.

-When the bitstream contains a preceding access unit in decoding order that has TemporalId equal to 0 and the contained picture is not a RASL picture, a RADL picture, or a sub-layer non-reference picture, and that preceding access unit has an associated temporal sub-layer zero index SEI message, the variable prevTsl0Idx is set equal to the value of temporal_sub_layer_zero_idx that is associated with that preceding access unit.
+When the bitstream contains a preceding access unit in decoding order that has TemporalId equal to 0 and the contained picture in the current layer has discardable_flag equal to 0 and is not a RASL picture, a RADL picture, or a sub-layer non-reference picture, and that preceding access unit contains a temporal sub-layer zero index SEI message that applies to the current layer, the variable prevTsl0Idx is set equal to the value of temporal_sub_layer_zero_idx of that SEI message.

 The following constraints apply to the value of temporal_sub_layer_zero_idx:

-– If the current access unit is an IRAP access unit, temporal_sub_layer_zero_idx shall be equal to 0.
+– If the current picture is an IRAP picture, temporal_sub_layer_zero_idx shall be equal to 0.

 – Otherwise, the following applies:

-– If the current picture has TemporalId equal to 0 and is not a RASL picture, a RADL picture, or a sub-layer non-reference picture, temporal_sub_layer_zero_idx shall be equal to ( prevTsl0Idx + 1 ) % 256.
+– If the current picture has TemporalId and discardable_flag both equal to 0 and is not a RASL picture, a RADL picture, or a sub-layer non-reference picture, temporal_sub_layer_zero_idx shall be equal to ( prevTsl0Idx + 1 ) % 256.

 – Otherwise, temporal_sub_layer_zero_idx shall be equal to prevTsl0Idx.

-irap_pic_id is an IRAP access unit identifier.
-When the current access unit is not the first access unit in the bitstream in decoding order and the preceding IRAP access unit in decoding order has an associated temporal sub-layer zero index SEI message, the following constraints apply to the value of irap_pic_id:
+irap_pic_id is an IRAP picture identifier for the current layer.
+When the current picture is not the first picture in the current layer in the bitstream in decoding order and the preceding IRAP picture in the current layer in decoding order has an associated temporal sub-layer zero index SEI message, the following constraints apply to the value of irap_pic_id:

-– If the current access unit is an IRAP access unit, irap_pic_id shall differ in value from the value of irap_pic_id of the temporal sub-layer zero index SEI message of the preceding IRAP access unit in decoding order.
+– If the current picture is an IRAP picture, irap_pic_id shall differ in value from the value of irap_pic_id of the temporal sub-layer zero index SEI message associated with the preceding IRAP picture in the current layer in decoding order.

-NOTE – It is suggested for the value of irap_pic_id to be set to a random value (subject to the constraints specified herein), to minimize the likelihood of duplicate values appearing in the bitstream due to picture losses or splicing operations.
+NOTE – It is suggested for the value of irap_pic_id to be set to a random value (subject to the constraints specified herein), to minimize the likelihood of duplicate values appearing in the a layer in the bitstream due to picture losses or splicing operations.

-– Otherwise, irap_pic_id shall be equal to the value of irap_pic_id of the temporal sub-layer zero index SEI message of the preceding IRAP access unit in decoding order.
+– Otherwise, irap_pic_id shall be equal to the value of irap_pic_id of the temporal sub-layer zero index SEI message associated with the preceding IRAP picture in the current layer in decoding order.

 Modify subclause D.3.23 as follows: